 All enabled intents can be triggered when your start the Snips Platform on-device.
 A disabled intent on the other hand must be programmatically enabled first (refer to the Configure message of the Dialogue Manager API for further details).
 The

 Enabled by default option allows you to configure this default behaviour.
 You might want to uncheck it for intents that will only be used in specific context such as confirmation or slot elicitation, which is out scope for this specific tutorial.

-Now that your Intent has a name and description, you're going to add the list of Slots it should contain.
-A Slot is an entity that must be extracted from your users' query to be understood.
-Each Slot has a list of values that can be identified in a query.
-Let's proceed.
+Now that your intent has a name and description, you're going to add the list of slots it should contain.
+A slot is an entity that must be extracted from your users' query to be understood.
+Each slot has a list of values that can be identified in a query.